 Classes are designed to fit your busy schedule, combining face-to-face and online learning with field-based clinical practice.
 Students complete the 32 semester credits for principal licensure in less than a year and a half.
 The additional 9 credit hours for the MA degree are taken after completion of the principal license and can be completed in 1 year or less.
 If you already have a master's degree, please look into our EdS degree program which also includes principal licensure.

 Throughout the program, you will engage in school-based research projects designed around actual work tasks facing today's principals.
 Successful completion of course work and a major presentation prepares you to apply for your initial principal license.

-For more information, select from the above tabs and/or contact the Student Services Center at firstname.lastname@example.org or 303-315-6300.
+For more information, select from the above tabs and/or contact us at firstname.lastname@example.org or 303-315-6300.
 We also encourage you to attend an information session.
 Sessions include details about curriculum, cohort options, credits, costs, timeline and the application process.